Common Lisp the Language, 2nd Edition

 requires at least three arguments.

-If result-sequence is nil
+If result-sequence is nil,

-immediately returns nil
+map-into immediately returns nil, because

-is a sequence of length zero.
+nil is a sequence of length zero.

 [Function]